-A single cell in an analog cell-phone system uses one-seventh of the available duplex voice channels.
+A single cell in an analog mobile phone system uses one-seventh of the available duplex voice channels.
 That is, each cell (of the seven on a hexagonal grid) is using one-seventh of the available channels so it has a unique set of frequencies and there are no collisions:

 - Each cell phone uses two frequencies per call -- a duplex channel -- so there are typically 395 voice channels per carrier.
 (The other 42 frequencies are used for control channels -- more on this later.)